 Certain tools are more intricate than others, though, so loop in your design team if necessary.
 They are the experts, after all!
 Here are some valuable tools to consider:

-Procreate: This app is for artists who create digital paintings (think animations, graphics, and more).
+- Procreate: This app is for artists who create digital paintings (think animations, graphics, and more).
 It's more for designers than for marketers, but it's perfect for those who prefer to work by hand before converting their work into programs like Adobe CC.
+There are also libraries like Brush Galaxy where you can explore thousands of Procreate brushes to give your visuals a more refined touch.

 In a world where people are constantly bombarded with information, focusing on clear communication can improve conversions, increase customer satisfaction, and help you hit your goals.
 Effective information design makes it easy for people to gain insights and learn about your company.
 With the right data, story, and tools in hand, you can design content that's just right for your audience—and hopefully prevent the frustration that comes from an incomprehensible set of instructions.